ktekinay/XsEdit/README.md

 The Test Run button will force your script to run directly in XsEdit.
 This is good for testing small scripts but any IDE scripting methods or functions like `Location` will not actually do anything.

+One benefit of Test Run is the ability to ignore the remaining Print and Input events in a script.
+Although there is no way to cancel the running script, you can fake it this way.

 ## About Auto-complete

 Auto-complete works, but it is not scope or context aware.
 It merely auto-completes any known keyword or any variable, module, class, interface, etc., that you've defined earlier in the script whether you can access to it at that point or not, and whether it makes sense the way you are using it or not.